rwooster/half/README.txt

 which will cause the library to use this type for computing arithmetic operations and mathematical functions (if available).
-However, due to using the platform's floating point implementation (and its rounding behaviour) internally, this might cause results to slightly deviate from the specified half-precision rounding mode.
+However, due to using the platform's floating point implementation (and its rounding behaviour) internally, this might cause results to deviate from the specified half-precision rounding mode.

 The conversion operations between half-precision and single-precision types can